 Does Title VII Include Same-Sex Harassment And Harassement Of Men?

-Any sexual assault lawyer in the workplace can tell you that Title VII has come a long way in regards to setting precedents.
+Any sexual assault and harassment lawyer for the workplace can tell you that Title VII has come a long way in regards to setting precedents.
 Traditionally, sexual harassment in the workplace was a problem that many women faced.
 However, that has changed to include people of all genders and sexual orientations.